Botanical Cocktails: 5 Spring Cocktails Inspired by Your Garden

 Lavender Coconut Water

-finish with coconut water and a flower or lemon slice
+Garnish with a flower or lemon slice and serve.

 Elderflower Spa Water